- Chassis : AEC Regal IV

 Acquired by the Museum : 2008

-Status : Fully restored and operational; not presently on display in the Museum
+Status : Fully restored and operational; on display in the Museum

 In 1948 AEC launched its underfloor engine bus, designated Regal IV, and the following year built a prototype vehicle in conjunction with Park Royal vehicles for demonstration purposes.
 A 9.6 litre horizontal engine was mounted behind the offside wheel.